jaicab/jaicab.github.io/_posts/2016-03-08-design-is-choice.md

 When there’s at least two ways of doing something, there’s room for choice.
 By making a choice, you are designing.

-Before making a choice, one should contemplate all facts and the possible repercussions of each of the options.
-It’s important not to assume anything before this.
+Before making a choice, one should contemplate all facts and possible repercussions of each of the options.
+It’s important not to take anything for granted before doing this.

 For example, I build websites.
 Let’s consider the facts for the question <q>how should I build websites?</q>.